 - I. Thou shalt not create double-barreled items. - II.
-Thou shalt not use 'no' and 'not' or words beginning with 'un.' - III.
+Thou shalt not use "no" and "not" or words beginning with "un." - III.
 Thou shalt match the vocabulary used in items to the vocabulary of those who will respond to them. - IV.
 Thou shalt not use complex grammatical forms. - V. Thou shalt have 40% to 60% true- or agree-keyed items. - VI.
 Thou shalt not use redundant or irrelevant items. - VII.
 Thou shalt not permit any loaded questions to appear in your questionnaire. - VIII.
 Thou shalt not mix response formats within a set of questions. - IX.
-Thou shalt not permit a non-committal response. - X. Thou shalt pretest questions before collecting data.
+Thou shalt not permit a non-committal response. - X. Thou shalt pre-test questions before collecting data.

-2.6.3 Writing sensitive items
+2.6.3 Writing Sensitive Items

-If the previous section has (hopefully) suggested that item writing requires special attention to details, then this is even more so when writing sensitive items, that is, questions addressing issues that are not easy to talk about because they may ask about confidential personal information, undesirable social behavior, or information that might pose potential threat to the respondent.
+If the previous section has (hopefully) shown that writing effective questionnaire items requires special attention to detail, then this is even more so when writing sensitive items; that is, questions targeting issues that are not easy to talk about because they may ask about confidential personal information, undesirable social behavior, or information that might pose a potential threat to the respondent.